ynkt/enum/README.md

 # Why

-I created this library for simplify describing the behavior of enumerators and using Enum in more situations.
+I created this library for simplify describing the behavior of enumerators and using Enum in many situations.

 This library has the following advantages: